Ronda Payne" />

 Some certifications, like those from QuickBooks or FreshBooks, are specific to the tools a bookkeeper uses.
 These bookkeeping accreditation programs aren’t about bookkeeping as much as they are about using QuickBooks or FreshBooks for the purpose of bookkeeping.
 Therefore, if you have clients who only use these tools or work for a business that wants you to know everything about the tools, these may be good options for certification.

-Other accreditations are offered through bookkeeping-specific organizations.
-These include the Canadian Bookkeepers Association (CBA), the Institute of Professional Bookkeepers Canada (IPBC), the Canadian Institute of Bookkeeping (CIB) and others.
-All are non-profit organizations geared to the advancement of the bookkeeping profession and promoting its benefits while benefitting members.
-These organizations offer bookkeeping programs internally and through post-secondary institutions while establishing practical experiences for those in the field.
-Most allow membership without the need to take their courses and/or exams, but the programs may be required in order to obtain certification.
+There are other organizations that offer bookkeeping certification.
+These organizations include the Canadian Bookkeepers Association (CBA), the Institute of Professional Bookkeepers Canada (IPBC), the Canadian Institute of Bookkeeping (CIB) and others.
+They all promote the benefits of bookkeeping and help members learn new skills.
+These organizations offer bookkeeping programs that you can take either through a post-secondary institution or internally.
+They also have practical experiences for people who are in the field.
+You don't have to take their courses or exams to be a member, but you might need to do this in order to get certified.

 Accreditation allows a bookkeeper to use an organization’s designation, but these vary based upon the organization.
 CIB refers to those who have earned their designation as a Certified Bookkeeper.
 CBA uses the term Registered Professional Bookkeeper and IPB goes with Certified Professional Bookkeeper.

 There are different ways to approach accreditation for bookkeepers and each approach will depend upon the organization you wish to obtain your designation through.
 While the majority of accrediting organizations do not require you to have taken a Canadian bookkeeping or accounting program, all of them do require you to take exams in order to earn your designation.